 Vest Fit and Loading

-How They Should Fit 3/6/16
+How They Should Fit 1/25/25

-When we look at your measurements from the order form we’re concerned with mainly 2 things.
+When we look at your measurements on the order form we’re concerned with mainly 2 things.
 We want to select the belt/shellbag combo that lands the shellbags under the shoulders on each side, and leave enough room up front for buckle adjustment between the ends of the 4″ foam belt.
 The harness size is also important, but it’s main role is to help keep the belt at the hip loading level.
 Long, narrow shellpockets allow them to be pushed off to the sides without giving up pocket size.
 This clears the chest and legs from interference with the main elements of the vest.

 We’ve removed size designations from the order forms because they were too confusing.
 The Vest has 3 main components, each with several sizes.
 We look at your numbers and mix and match those sizes to a vest we think will fit.
 We get it close most of the time, but if you receive a vest that doesn’t fit, contact us so we can help get it right.
 Often we can ship just one component of different size that will solve the problem.